Finite groups can be generated by a pi-subgroup and a pi'-subgroup: Introduction

 \begin{cor} Let $G$ be a finite group.
 Then $G$ can be generated by a Sylow $2$-subgroup and an intravariant (solvable) group of odd order. \end{cor}

 In \cite[Thm.
 A]{AG}, it is shown that every finite group can be generated by two conjugate solvable groups and so by a cyclic subgroup and a solvable group.
 This was generalized in \cite{Su} by noting that we can take the solvable group to be intravariant.
-We note that the proof given here would give another proof of the Aschbacher-Guralnick and Suzuki results.
+We note that the proof of Theorem \ref{t:main1} here would give another proof of the Aschbacher-Guralnick and Suzuki results.

 A complementary result to the previous corollary is obtained in \cite[Cor.
 2]{Gu}.
-The conclusion that the subgroup is intravariant was not stated but the proof can be easily modified to yield that conclusion.
+This asserts that any finite group be generated by a Sylow $2$-subgroup and a solvable subgroup containing a Sylow $2$-subgroup.
+The conclusion that the subgroup is intravariant was not stated but the proof can be modified to yield that conclusion.

-\begin{cor} Let $G$ be a finite group.
-Then $G$ can be generated by a Sylow $2$-subgroup and an intravariant solvable subgroup containing a Sylow $2$-subgroup. \end{cor}

 It was also noted in \cite{AG} that not every finite group can be generated by two nilpotent groups (and this was generalized in \cite{CH} to show that not every finite group can be generated by $m$ nilpotent subgroups for any fixed $m$).